FlameKat53/Twister-OS-Patcher/README.md

 # To-do
 - [x] Automatically update in order from current release to latest release
-- [ ] Get program installed by default onto TwisterOS
+- [ ] Get program installed by default onto Twister OS